 Select Page

-A comprehensive 6-month interactive online course led by Richard Eyre
+A comprehensive and on-going 7-month interactive online course led by Richard Eyre

 Let me start with a confession and an admission: As I closed in on the frightening title of “Octogenarian,” I was only recently feeling like I had truly learned how to live.